kirandash/react/covid-tracker/README.md

     - **Global State Management**: A single centralized state, With all child components having unlimited access to it. **Pros**: No Props drilling.
 Easy to share state data b/w components. **Cons**: No rules/organizations on how to create state and use it.
 Thus leads to inconsistency b/w developers.
 And hard to recreate bugs for troubleshooting.
 Thus, unrestricted global state is not an ideal choice.
     - **Redux** solves this problem by adding rules/orgnaizations to global state management.

-### 3.2 How redux works?
+### 3.2 Understanding Redux
+1. Redux helps managing state or data in our application.
+2. Redux consists of 3 things: A Redux Store, Redux Actions and Reducers.
-1. Works on global state management concept.
-Thus have a centralized state called **Store**.
-2. **The redux store** is basically a JSON object that can hold any type of data we want.
-Ex: `{ user: {...}, products: {...} }`
+    - **{ Redux Store }**: JSON object that contains current state of our app.
+Redux Works on global state management concept.
+It has one centralized state where all our data is available and the centralized state is called **Store**. **The redux store** is basically a JSON object that can hold any type of data we want.
+Ex: In our application, the store will hold all the countries data.
-3. How redux controls the global state?: The main problem with global state is there is no rules/restrictions.
-Redux solves this problem by adding some rules.
-4. Other pieces of Redux:
-    - **{ Redux Store }**: JSON object that contains current state of our app
-    - **Redux actions**: JSON object consisting of two things: `{ type, payload }`.
-It defines different actions that can occur in our app.
-Ex: `USER_DATA_LOADED`, `ITEM_ADDED_TO_CART`
+    - **Redux actions**: It defines different actions that can occur in our app.
+Ex: `COUNTRIES_DATA_LOADED`, `SUBMIT_BUTTON_CLICKED`.
+A Redux action is a JSON object consisting of two things: type of the action and payload.
     - **Reducers**: This defines what changes to do with Redux Store when a Redux action occurs.
-Ex: When `ITEM_ADDED_TO_CART` action occurs, we take all the data in payload and store it in shoppingcart prop in redux store.
+Ex: When `SUBMIT_BUTTON_CLICKED` action occurs, we take all the data in payload and store it in countries property in our redux store.
-5. Summary: Components can only interact with the state by triggering Redux actions.
-6. Thus Redux follows a **Unidirectional Data Flow**: UI Triggers action ---> State is updated ---> Components see updated State
+3. How redux helps react with state/data management?
+    - We can also manage state or data without React but the main problem is there are no standard sets of rules to follow.
+So, if you are building a large application with a team, not having a set of standards will create more bugs in your project.
+Redux solves this problem by adding some extra set of standards or rules that each developer can follow.

 ### 3.3 Adding redux to our React App
+1. We will need two packages for implementing Redux in our Application.
-1. Install redux to handle redux tasks and react-redux to integrate redux with react: `npm install redux react-redux`
+    - redux to handle redux realated tasks and
+    - react-redux to integrate redux with react
+    - Install using npm: `npm install redux react-redux`
-2. Create src/store.js: will hold logic for redux store - centralized global store.
-Thus kept in src folder.
+2. Create src/store.js: This file will hold logic for our redux store.
+Since the store is global for the entire app, we will keep the store.js file at root level which is src folder instead of keeping it inside countries folder.
     - Create root store by combining all reducers
 3. In index.js: wrap `App`with `Provider`.
+Provider provides our centralized Redux store to a react component.
 Ex: `<Provider store={configureStore()}><App/></Provider>`

 ### 3.4 Creating Redux Actions for Create Country and Remove Country
 1. Create src/countries/actions.js file.
 This is inside countries folder.
 Because we don't want to make one centralized list of actions.
 Actions can also come from different modules.